Gold price in Pakistan sees a massive fall on fourth consecutive day

-The price of per tola gold decreased by Rs5,800 to close at Rs216,500 while the price of 10 grams of 24 carats gold plunged by Rs4,972 to settle at Rs185,614, according to the All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data.
+The price of per tola gold decreased by Rs4,000 to close at Rs212,500 while the price of 10 grams of 24 carats gold plunged by Rs3,430 to settle at Rs182,184, according to the All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data.

 Meanwhile, the price of silver remained constant at Rs2,700 per tola and Rs2,314.81 per 10 grams, respectively.

-KARACHI - Following are the foreign currency exchange rates for US dollar, Saudi Riyal, UK Pound Sterling, U.A.E.
-Dirham, European Euro, and other foreign currencies in Pakistan open market on September 7, 2023 (Thursday).
+KARACHI - Following are the foreign currency exchange rates for US Dollar, Saudi Riyal, UK Pound Sterling, U.A.E.
+Dirham, European Euro, and other foreign currencies in Pakistan open market on September 8, 2023 (Friday).

 Source: Forex Association of Pakistan. (last update 09:00 AM)